AI & Travel

 Wanderlog

 Where Wanderlog falls short: destination content is community-generated (think user reviews, not structured guides), and offline access requires the Pro plan at $39.99/year (as of April 2026).
 There's no receipt scanning on expenses, and the budget tool is basic compared to dedicated expense apps.
-Wanderlog hit $1M in revenue in June 2024 with just five employees, proving there's real demand for this category.
+No packing checklists, no document storage.
+But if map-based planning and a strong free tier are your priorities, Wanderlog is hard to beat.
+It hit $1M in revenue in June 2024 with just five employees, proving there's real demand for this category.

 Watercolor illustration of a large open suitcase viewed from above, reimagined as a miniature travel command center